-Australia’s premier literary magazine, Australian Book Review, is pleased to offer a 14-day tour to Germany for its readers, supporters and their friends.
-The program starts in Munich, the sophisticated capital of Bavaria, then on to Weimar, Goethe’s home and then to baroque Dresden.
+Australian Book Review – one of Australia’s leading cultural magazines – is pleased to offer a 14-day tour to Germany for readers and arts lovers, ABR supporters and their friends.
+The program begins in Munich, the capital of Bavaria, then moves to Weimar, home of Goethe, and then on to baroque Dresden.
 Our tour ends in the dynamic capital of Berlin.
-This exclusive tour is led by Australian Book Review‘s editor and author Peter Rose, and former curator-museum director Christopher Menz.
+This exclusive tour is led by Australian Book Review‘s Editor and award-winning author Peter Rose, and former curator–museum director and experienced tour leader Christopher Menz.

-A rich and varied sightseeing program has been created to include five fine performances – three operas and two orchestral concerts.
-There is a strong art focus with visits to the major art institutions in Munich, Dresden and Berlin.
-Plus, the itinerary features literary-themes with visits to the Goethe House and the beautifully restored Anna Amalia Library in Weimar.
+A rich and varied sightseeing program has been created to include five brilliant performances – four outstanding operas and one orchestral concert by the renowned Berlin Philharmonic Orchestra led by one of the world’s leading conductors, Sir Simon Rattle.
+There is a strong art focus, with visits to the major art galleries in Munich, Dresden and Berlin.
+The itinerary of course has a literary theme, with visits to the Goethe House and the beautifully restored Anna Amalia Library in Weimar.
 The tour is rounded out with several meals and private events arranged through ABR.
 Accommodation is in four-star hotels, conveniently located for sightseeing and performance venues.

 Visit the Lenbachhaus in Munich, home to the world’s largest collection of art of the Blauer Reiter (Blue Rider), one of Germany’s and indeed Europe’s most important groups of avant-garde artists in the early 20th century